 Farmer Lane: Taking a bulb, which by itself is not very attractive, and turning it into a beautiful flower is a gratifying experience.

 Farmer Gino: It involves everything: agriculture, marketing, sales, international trade, finance, people, and traveling.

 - How have things changed from your first year of business compared to now?

-Farmer Lane: First year of business was centered around growing, where today, it is planning, and dealing with issues in a fast-paced business environment.
+Farmer Lane: The first year of business was centered around growing, where today, it is planning and dealing with issues in a fast-paced business environment.

 Farmer Gino: Mostly technology.
 We have made important innovations and investments in new processes and organic procedures.

 - What are some improvements you are hoping to make on the farm?

 Farmer Lane: Keep working on putting out the best possible product, and keep looking at ways to do it efficiently.

 Farmer Gino: Improve the square/meter productivity and shorten the commercial chain.